samuheet/CMPUT-664-Project/README.md

 Commercial tool:

 This project uses the commercial version of [Coverity static analysis tool](https://community.synopsys.com/s/getting-started-with-synopsys#GSCoverity) and requires Coverity's Analysis license along with the Platform license.
-To run static analysis on Coverity, project specific compilers need to be installed on the system.
-For example, a Java project can be build using Maven and Ant.
+To run static analysis on Coverity, the project needs to be built with the specific build tools.
+For example, Java projects are commonly built using Maven or Ant.
+Only Maven was required in this project.

-**Important:** Other components might be needed as per the individual software.
+**Important:**

 Projects: